SLIB53/br-test-app/README.md

 # BR Test App

 Implements a [simple data store](./src/main/java/brtestapp/storage/BRTestAppStore.java) for storing **Shows** and related **Assets** that can be video assets, image assets, or ad assets.
-Each asset type contains a related asset metadata type.
-All type definitions can be found in the [brtestapp.lib.data](./src/main/java/brtestapp/lib/data/) package.
+A "Storage" layer is implemented, and the "Logic" layer is omitted, but is anticipated in the architectural design of the application.

-As a demo, the [main program](./src/main/java/brtestapp/BRTestApp.java) creates some entries, produces an intermediate "container" object, and formats an output of the show and assets added.
+As a demo, the [main program](./src/main/java/brtestapp/BRTestApp.java) creates some entries, produces an intermediate "container" object, and formats & prints the container.

+The data store is built as a basic thread-safe store, and is directly consumed from the top level.

+The [brtestapp.lib.data](./src/main/java/brtestapp/lib/data/) package contains the immutable POJO classes for the assets and shows objects.

 ##### Sample Output